killercup/scribbles/_posts/2016-07-29-thoughts-on-sane-cms-interfaces.md

 For 'regular' pages (like special promotion pages for a product), the author may want to influence the layout quite a bit.
 A nice way to represent that is by using a schema that contains an array of many items that can have different types (algebraic data types in JSON schema, basically).
 Each such type has a custom editor interface and HTML output.

 An editor that is based on the idea of content blocks of different types is [Sir Trevor JS](http://madebymany.github.io/sir-trevor-js/).
+Craft's [Matrix](https://craftcms.com/features/matrix) feature seems to work the same way.